Ireland's People and Culture

 To discover how your perspective on the Irish culture and the Gaeltecht area are influenced by your background.

-During our time in Galway and the surrounding areas the group will be housed at the Park Lodge Hotel located 12 KM from Galway city and 1.5 K from Spiddal.
+During our time in Galway and the surrounding areas the group will be housed at the Park Lodge Hotel (http://www.parklodgehotel.ie) located 12 KM from Galway city and 1.5 K from Spiddal.
 This is the same place that houses the fall semester-long study abroad program through CSB/SJU.
 You will live in 5 person cottages at the lodge where classrooms are also located.
 The cottages have fully equipped kitchens where you can cook your own meals.
 Washing machines and dryers are available on site for a reasonable cost.
+Due to the housing in cottages, we need to take into consideration applicant's affiliation with CSB or SJU.
+The minimum number of students accepted is 15.

 - Bring good walking shoes - there is much walking and uneven terrain